Posts contain affiliate links, see disclosure for more details.

 Either way, for a lot of reasons, it’s not uncommon to have a higher grocery spend than your budget would like.

 Luckily there are lots of ways to save money on food, without having to live off dried packet noodles and become a crazy coupon lady.
-Read on to see how you can slash your grocery spend and recognise and avoid those sneaky supermarket tricks that are designed to make you spend more.
+Read on to see how you can save money on groceries without clipping coupons, and learn how to recognise and avoid those sneaky supermarket tricks that are designed to make you spend more.

 1. Meal plan

-Probably the simplest and most effective way to save money on groceries is to plan your meals in advance.
+Probably the most effective and easiest way to save money on groceries is to plan your meals in advance.
 It streamlines your shopping, reduces food waste and lowers you grocery spend.

 2. Stick to your list